beeware/toga/docs/reference/api/resources/command.rst

 isn't also exposed by the app.
 So, ``cmd2`` will be added to the app, even though it wasn't explicitly added to the app commands.

+Top level groups (i.e., groups without a parent) can be declared as a ``status_item`` group.
+Status item groups are *not* added to the main menu;
+instead, a status bar item will be created for the group, and the Commands associated with the group will be displayed when the status item is clicked.

 Reference
 ---------